danwing/cidfi/draft-wing-cidfi-discovery.md

 * CIDFI-aware clients sharing of metadata with CIDFI-aware server to adapt to local network conditions.

 This document focuses on the discovery step.
+On initial network attach topology change, the client learns if the network supports CIDFI ({{discovery}}) and authorizes discovered network elements ({{client-authorizes}}) as a function of a local policy.

 # Conventions and Definitions